-5.3 Are Employees Paid For Meal Breaks?
+5.3.
+Are Employees Paid for Meal Breaks?

-Employees will take an unpaid, half $(\frac{1}{2})$ hour meal break within five (5) hours of commencing work each day.
+Employees will take an unpaid, meal break of at least one half $(\frac{1}{2})$ hour within five (5) hours of commencing work each day.
 The time the break is taken is at the discretion of the organisation.

-If an employee works overtime for more than two (2) hours after the ordinary ceasing time the employee will be entitled to an additional paid, half hour meal break and a meal allowance set out in "SCHEDULE A" Pro-rata Award Based Wages (Meal Allowance).
+If an employee works overtime for more than two (2) hours after the ordinary ceasing time the employee will be entitled to an additional paid, half hour meal break and a meal allowance set out in "SCHEDULE A" Prorata Award Based Wages (Meal Allowance).
 If the organisation provides a suitable meal for the employee, no allowance is payable.

-5.4 Do Employees Have A Morning Tea Break?
+5.4.
+Do Employees have a Morning Tea Break?

-A paid thirty (30) minute break for morning or afternoon tea will be given to employees.
+A paid fifteen (15) minute break for morning or afternoon tea will be given to employees.
 The time the break is to be taken will be agreed between the organisation and the employees.